tireddev24/tireddev-30-days-challenge/readme.md

 - 🔐 JWT authentication
 - 🧑 User registration and login
-- 📝 Post creation, editing, sharing and deletion
+- 📝 Post creation, editing, sharing, and deletion
 - ❤️ Likes on post and comments
 - 👥 Follow/unfollow users
 - 📊 Prisma for type-safe database access